 Gauging Longevity: Selling Langley cars can be a very demanding business, and many dealers don’t last long.
 The safest way to go about your purchasing business is usually to purchase from someone who has existed in your area for a number of years.

 Condition of Facilities: How much attention a dealership pays to the shape of their facility says a lot about the quality of service they offer.
-Look around closely when you first arrive, and see just how everything appears.
+It doesn’t matter if you are at a CarMax or a Lincoln dealer, look around closely when you first arrive, and see just how everything appears.
 Pay attention to issues like if the facilities are clean, in good repair, and generally kept in order.
 Take mental note of attributes such as professional dress for employees, and if the cars on the lot are constantly clean.

 Customer Service: One important thing to really pay attention to is how you are treated while navigating through the dealership.
 The rule of thumb is that if you feel you are not generally being respected, it’s wise to turn tail quick!
 How a dealership treats you in the beginning is most likely how they will treat you in the long run.